Updated: 3 days ago

 It is hard to unlearn old habits and to explore new ways forward within a relationship.
 Trying to find out more about yourself, your values and needs is exciting.
 Trying to express yourself and your discoveries to you partner in a way that is empathic and unconditional is even more exciting.

 I am aware thought that despite all encouragement, trying is hard and it can feel deeply scary.
 Now, the promising thing is that it is worth it to take our needs and the needs of our partners more seriously.
-Why? -Because what we get as a reward is our freedom to explore life in a more authentic and caring relationship in which we spend time with our partners not because of the current lockdown Covid-19 restrictions but because we choose to do so.
+Why? -Because what we get as a reward is our freedom to explore life in a more authentic and caring relationship with our partner.

 1) Marshall Rosenberg (2003).
 Nonviolent Communication: A Language of Life, Encintias CA: Puddle Dancer Press.